duprasf/php-base-laminas-new-app/readme.md

 This will create an /var/www/output.po file with all the strings found in /var/www/apps/MyApp.

-This searches for translated route parts and the use of ```->translate()``` in views and controller.
+This searches for translated route parts and the use of ```->translate()``` in any php (controllers, models, factories, etc.) and phtml (views) files.

 ### Easy script
-I created an easy to use script to extract translation when using containers.
+I created an easy-to-use script to extract translation when using containers.
-This script will extract the translation from the folder and copy the file outside the container in one comand.
+This script will extract the translation from the folder and copy the file outside the container in one command.
 ```
 ./translation-extract <ContainerName> <PathToScan> <OutputFile.po>
 ```